99alexx/Should_I_Fish_README/README.md

 - Fetch data from API and cache it
 - Present the data
 - Create index algoritm
+- Make calculations
-- Fetch data
+- Present the calculated data + regular data

 # Deployement
-Verel (Be sure to check so the python script works, if external libraries are installed, include requirements.txt in root)
+Vercel (Be sure to check so the python script works, if external libraries are installed, include requirements.txt in root)

 (THIS DIAGRAM IS NOT A TRUE REPRESENTATION OF THE PROJECT)